mrettl/conforce/README.md

     - `conforce_abq_plugin.py`
     - ...

-To install the Abaqus Plug-in, unzip the file in one of the following valid `plugin-folder`s:
+To install the Abaqus Plug-in, unzip the file in one of the following valid `plugin-folder`:

 - `plugin_central_dir`: This is an Abaqus environment parameter.
   A Plug-in in this folder is accessible regardless of the home